Hemolytic-uremic syndromeHUS; STEC-HUS

 - Transfusions of packed red blood cells and platelets

 This is a serious illness in both children and adults, and it can cause death.
-With proper treatment, more than half of patients will recover.
+With proper treatment, more than half of people will recover.
 The outcome is better in children than adults.

 - Blood clotting problems